By Jim Ferri

 While you can get around Angkor with a good guidebook, you need a professional guide to understand things.
 If you want to see more than just the central area, you’ll also need a driver to get you about, since the distances can be formidable.

 500 acres (200ha) in size, Angkor Wat is the largest religious complex in the world.
-It was built by the Hindus in the 12th century, which is why it is of Hindu design.
+Built by the Hindus in the 12th century, it is obviously of Hindu design.
 During the ensuing centuries, however, Buddhism replaced Hinduism throughout Cambodia, so you also see many images of Buddha.

-After the sun was up Sarevy and I wandered through the amazing complex.
-It is an incredible structure covered with intricate carvings and topped with five towers.
+After the sun was up Sarevy and I wandered through the amazing complex, an incredible structure with intricate carvings and topped with five towers.
 Bas-reliefs cover the walls of the temple and the outer gallery surrounding the complex.